The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 Situated right next to the mill, the covered bridge is included in many of the iconic photos of McConnells Mill.
 The bright red structure spans a distance of 96.5 feet over Slippery Rock Creek.

-Originally built in 1874 and rehabilitated twice, it has been on the National Registrar of Historic Places since 1980.
-At the time of acceptance into the National Registrar, it was one of only four of its kind remaining in the state and the longest of the four.
+Originally built in 1874 and rehabilitated twice, it has been on the National Register of Historic Places since 1980.
+At the time of acceptance into the National Register, it was one of only four of its kind remaining in the state and the longest of the four.

-The covered bridge can be planned as a quick stop for a few photos and a walk across on the way to some of the other sights in the park.
+The covered bridge can be a quick stop for a few photos and a walk across on the way to some of the other sights in the park.

 3. Hells Hollow Falls

 The end of the trail leads down a wooden staircase and literally ends with your feet in Hell Run at the base of the falls.
-The falls are most impressive as they are typically the largest by volume within this park.
+Hells Hollow Falls is impressive and typically the largest waterfall by volume within this park.

-Also, get a peek into the history of the area by taking a quick look at the Lime Kiln still located at the turn of the stairs down to the falls.
-Check out our complete guide to visiting Hells Hollow Falls here!
+While you’re at this waterfall, take a peek into the history of the area by taking a quick look at the Lime Kiln still located at the turn of the stairs down to the falls.

 4. Breakneck Falls